 Please know that class participation does not always involve speaking in front of the whole class.
-You will be doing a great deal of group and partner work as well as asynchronous discussion, and I will monitor your participation with others.
+You will be doing a great deal of group and partner work as well as online discussion, and I will monitor your participation with others.
 The participation grade will be based on my observations as well as on written self-assessments, which give you the opportunity to rate your engagement with the material, the language, and your classmates, as well as your progress and commitment to the course.

 5% of the participation grade is for your work in the Tutorial (preparation, interaction with classmates and tutorial instructor).
-Another 10%, as outlined below, is allotted to your participation in Lectures, and another 20% is allotted to your Asynchronous Engagement, including submission of the written participation self-assessments and homework completion: you will be expected to do regular homework to prepare for class and the tutorial and/or to practice newly learned material.
-Some homework will be activities in the textbook's online MyGermanLab course materials.
+Another 10%, as outlined below, is allotted to your participation in Lectures, and another 20% is allotted to your Online Engagement, including submission of the written participation selfassessments and homework completion: you will be expected to do regular reading and homework to prepare for class and the tutorial and/or to practice newly learned material.
+Some homework will be activities on D2L.
 Preparing and practicing at home frees up class time for activities you cannot do on your own, such as exchanging ideas, engaging in conversation and discussion, etc. Homework benefits your own learning process but also is a responsibility you have towards the other students in the class: it is a prerequisite for interaction and active use of German during class/tutorial time.